-At the end of a programme a students will be able to demonstrate ability to a-l GRADUATE ATTRIBUTES PO No. PROGRAMME OUTCOMES а Engineering Knowledge PO1 An ability to apply knowledge of mathematics, sciences, semiconductor theory to solve problems in the area of Signal processing, Embedded systems, VLSI & Communication systems b Problem Analysis PO2 An ability to identify, formulate and analyze complex Electronics & Communication problems in the real world. С Design and Development of Solutions PO3 An ability to design system components or process to meet desired needs within realistic constraints such as economic, environmental, social, ethical and sustainability. d Investigation of Complex Problems PO4 An ability to conduct experiments, analyze and interpret experimental results to provide valid conclusion. е Modern Tool Usage PO5 An ability to apply techniques, skills and modern engineering tools required for ECE applications. f The Engineer and Society PO6 An ability to perform in multidisciplinary areas. g Environment and Sustainability PO7 An ability to understand the impact of ECE solutions in a global, economic, environmental and societal context. h Ethics PO8 An ability to apply professional and ethical principles with responsibility. i Individual and Team Work.
-PO9 An ability to function in multidisciplinary teams exhibiting innate abilities towards team building. j Communication PO10 An ability to communicate effectively. k Project Management and Finance PO11 An ability to apply, design and implement application oriented projects.
-I Lifelong Learning PO12 An ability to engage in independent and lifelong learning in the broadest context of technological change.
+At the end of a programme a students will be able to demonstrate ability to a-l GRADUATE ATTRIBUTES PO No. PROGRAMME OUTCOMES a Engineering Knowledge PO1 An ability to apply knowledge of mathematics, sciences, semiconductor theory to solve problems in the area of Signal processing, Embedded systems, VLSI & Communication systems b Problem Analysis PO2 An ability to identify, formulate and analyze complex Electronics & Communication problems in the real world. с Design and Development of Solutions PO3 An ability to design system components or process to meet desired needs within realistic constraints such as economic, environmental, social, ethical and sustainability. d Investigation of Complex Problems PO4 An ability to conduct experiments, analyze and inter experimental results to provide valid conclusion. е experimental results to provide valid conclusion. f The Engineer and Society PO6 An ability to perform in multidisciplinary areas. g Environment and Sustainability PO7 An ability to understand the impact of ECE solutions in a global, economic, environmental and societal context. h Ethics PO8 An ability to apply professional and ethical principles with responsibility. i Individual and Team Work.
+PO9 An ability to function in multidisciplinary teams exhibiting innate abilities towards team building. j Communication PO10 An ability to communicate effectively. k Project Management and Finance PO11 An ability to apply, design and implement application oriented projects. Ι Lifelong Learning PO12 An ability to engage in independent and lifelong learning in the broadest context of technological change.